Stepping up

 The most expensive project the victor is likely to grapple with is the Dane County Jail.
 After spending millions on studies over the past decade, supervisors approved a $76 million plan in November to consolidate jail operations at the Public Safety Building.
 The proposal will change how solitary confinement is used and shutter the 60-year-old, maximum-security jail on the top two floors of the City County Building.

-The controversial plan was supported by 32 supervisors, including Hendrick, on the solidly liberal 37-member board.
-The candidates vying to replace him would have opposed funding the jail overhaul, expected to be the most expensive project in county history.
+The controversial plan was supported by 31 supervisors on the solidly liberal 37-member board.
+Hendrick was against the proposal.
+The candidates vying to replace him also would have opposed funding the jail overhaul, expected to be the most expensive project in county history.

 Supervisors have only approved phase one of the plan.
 The board has yet to decide whether to complete phase two, estimated to cost another $24 million, to create centralized programming space, fully eliminate solitary confinement, and bring the entire facility up to federal standards.

-Note: Editor's note: This article has been corrected to note that Supv.
-Hendrick opposed the jail proposal.